enricobachiorrini/toogoodtogo-monitor/README.md

-# too-good-to-go-notification

-Discord Notifications of Too Good To Go Restocks
+# Discord Notifications of Too Good To Go Restocks